 James E. Marks Intercultural Center (JEMIC)

 The James E. Marks Intercultural Center (JEMIC) is home to many of the spiritual and religious life groups.
 Among other spaces, the Muslim prayer rooms and interfaith chapel provide areas for many to practice their religious traditions.
-The Office of Equality and Diversity is also housed in the JEMIC.
+The Office for Institutional Equity and Inclusive Culture is also housed in the JEMIC.

 Perelman Center for Jewish Life